 By Integra Tire Canada

-Many of your suspension components have similar rubber boots that can tear and cause the same issue.
+Your suspension components have similar boots that can wear and crack causing the same issues.

 Questions?
 Our Advisors are Happy to Help!If you have questions about anything you've read in this resource page, contact your nearest Integra Tire dealer for more information.
 We are passionate in assisting our customers make the best choices to keep their vehicles in tip-top shape and keep their families safe.

 About UsIntegra Tire is a network of independent tire, automotive, and maintenance dealers across Canada.